 As the world continues to turn to alternative energy which is more reliable and environmentally friendly, biomass provides the renewable energy that helps reduce the over reliance we have on fossil fuels.
 Unlike the burning of fossil fuels, biomass energy is derived from organic materials that do not emit as much carbon to the environment.
 As a result more and more people prefer installing biomass boilers compared to oil boilers for a couple of reasons.
 Biomass boilers get their energy from wood sources like trees, crops, industrial wastes and certain energy crops.
 The fuel burned in these boilers is then used in homes or in the industrial sector.
-Therefore, the first and obvious benefit of biomass boilers is the fact that biomass is a carbon neutral type of energy.
+Therefore, the first and obvious advantage of biomass boilers is the fact that biomass is a carbon neutral type of energy.

 On the financial aspect, biomass boilers are more affordable compared to oil furnaces.
 Since the government is trying to get more people to use alternative renewable energy, it offers businesses and homeowners incentives as a way of trying to promote the use of biomass fuel.
 In addition to the incentives and subsidies, some authorities have come up with Renewable Heat Incentive schemes that allow you to make some money if you use biomass boilers in the long run.
 This also makes it a good alternative for business owners as they get to cut down on expenditure.

 The biomass boilers need very little maintenance as compared to oil boilers.
 Provided that a service engineer inspects the boilers regularly, they will continue functioning optimally without any hiccups.
 Some boilers are equipped with automated cleaning while some will require you to empty the ash bin and brush the flue tubes.
 At times a visual inspection is enough; it entails checking the lubrication and other functional aspects.